Michael Z. Williamson

 Michael Z. Williamson (born 1967) is an American military science fiction and military fiction author best known for his libertarian-themed Freehold series published by Baen Books.
 Between 2004 and 2016, Williamson published eight Freehold novels, exploring military and political themes as well as first contact with alien beings.
 This was followed by the Forged in Blood (2017) and Freehold: Resistance (2019) anthologies, consisting of short stories taking place in the Freehold universe, some by Williamson and some by other authors, including Larry Correia, Tony Daniel, Tom Kratman and Brad R. Torgersen.

 Work outside the Freehold universe includes The Hero (2004), written with John Ringo, and the time travel story A Long Time Until Now (2014).
 Short fiction by Williamson includes the story "Soft Casualty", an exploration of psychological warfare which won a readers' choice award organized by Baen Books.
 Williamson's Wisdom From My Internet, a collection of witticisms and political polemic from the Internet, was nominated for a Hugo Award for Best Related Work in 2015, as part of the Sad Puppies campaign.

 As of 2016, Williamson's books had sold half a million copies.

 Biography

 Williamson was born in 1967 in Birkenhead, England.
 His family moved to Canada, then to Newark, Ohio, where he graduated from Newark High School in 1985.
 After high school, he joined the military and served in a support role in the Air Force for 5 years, then in the Air and Army National Guard, for a total of 22 years.
-Williamson's military career included service with the US Air Force in deployments in support of Operation Iraqi Freedom.
+Williamson's military career included service with the United States Air Force in deployments in support of Operation Iraqi Freedom.
 Williamson has three children and is married.